lian-yue/vue-upload-component/docs/docs/en.md

 #### start

 This is the first phase of the process.
-We'll tell the backend that we are going to upload a file, with certain `size` and `mime_type`.
+We'll tell the backend that we are going to upload a file, with certain `size`, `name` and `mime_type`.

 Use the option `startBody` to add more parameters to the body of this request.